-- 1. Public information booth rental

-- 2. Educational expenses
+- 1. Public information booth rental - 2.
+Educational expenses

-- 3. Authorized insurance premiums

-- 4. Subscriptions for print and electronic publications

-- 5. Telecommunications devices or services (including
+- 3. Authorized insurance premiums - 4.
+Subscriptions for print and electronic publications (including clipping and media monitoring services of such publications) - 5.
+Telecommunications devices or services (including Blackberry services) - 6.
+Post-office box rentals - 7.

-Blackberry services)

-- 6. Post-office box rentals - 7.
 Original Equipment Manufacturers' warranties - 8.
 Long-term automobile leases up to the end of a Member's term, when a savings to the House may be achieved as a result of the advance payment (including GPS, and satellite radio services) - 9.
 Web and information technology services (including software license and maintenance fees) Advance payments are not allowable for custom services to be performed such as but not limited to designing or building websites. - 10.
-District office security services - 11.
+District office security enhancements, including equipment, installation, labor, monitoring, and maintenance costs.
+Please see the Security section for more information. - 11.
 Correspondence management systems (one month in advance) - 12.
 Cable television services, including digital video recording services - 13.
 Bottled water/coffee services - 14.
 District office recycling and trash fees, janitorial services - 15.
-District office rent one month in advance
+District office rent one month in advance - 16.
+Mailing lists payments of his or her predecessor.

-Any Member who is sworn into Congress midterm is the assignee of all advance payments of his or her predecessor.
+Any Member who is sworn into Congress midterm is the assignee of all advance